bsubercaseaux/bsubercaseaux.github.io/_posts/2023-01-30-packingchromatic.md

   </figcaption>
 </figure>

 I learned a lot during that week, and my main takeaway about theorem provers was that they were very cool and yet not quite ready; it felt like writing even simple proofs was such a pain, and also the thought-process of writing verifiable proofs felt totally different from the standard way of thinking when doing math, which operates at a much higher level of abstraction.
 The school convinced me about the importance of the issue at hand: math proofs are quite complex, and full of little gaps that require the generous reader to fill in.
 Most of the time this is totally fine... except for when it's not and an entire paper or result needs to be retracted!

 Who is making sure that mathematical articles don't contain false results, and that other people will not be building new false results on top of the false results they cite?
 Nobody.
 Peer review can and will catch some mistakes, but I think it's quite naive to presume it will be a sufficient barrier to protect the infiltration of a few little falsehoods here and there in the long term, which is quite dangerous.

 As anecdotal evidence, I've been on both sides of peer review and its current form is quite limited as an error-catching process.
 On the one hand, in a paper related to my master's thesis I made a mistake that no reviewer caught, and we only fixed it because a coauthor (thanks Marcelo Arenas!) noticed an issue with one of the proofs months after the paper had been accepted.
 On the other hand, in the 8 papers I've reviewed so far in my career, I always had tight deadlines to review, and I would not vouch for any of those 8 papers to be free of bugs I missed.
-To be fair, I think I'd have catched any obvious or egregious errors, or things contradicting the literature.
+In my defense, I think I'd have catched any obvious or egregious errors, or statements contradicting the literature.
 But an algebraic mistake in a sequence of 10 equations could definitely have gone unnoticed.
 My point here is that I believe that as mathematicians, and especially as people who care about the long term future of mathematics, we should have some amount of fear about falsehood slipping in.

 Automated theorem provers offer a potential solution to this, where proofs can be verified by a computer program.
 That verification program has itself been checked and verified to be bug-free, by another verified program, and so on.
 Naturally we cannot verify the verifiers in an infinite recursion, and so at some point of the pipeline we need an unverified piece that starts the verification chain.
 The idea is that this last unverified piece is quite small, and lots of very smart people have looked at it carefully and nodded in agreement.
 It's pretty much the closest we can get to full certainty.
 Once again, using these theorem provers can be quite complicated,and it would be unrealistic to suggest that from now on all math proofs should be accompanied by code in a theorem prover.
 But the goal of theorem provers is laudable, and the software can always improve (and probably will).